AbdelrahmanBadr97/Ranker/README.md

 # Ranker
-It is a ranker file which are part of search engine web application using Java
+It is a ranker supporting phrase searching as a part of search engine web application using Java